Modifying School Work For Children With Special Needs

 Parts of Flowers

-She were to do only two words at a time.
+She was to do only two words at a time.
 So after this first sheet, there was another sheet with a flower but blank labels where she just had to put the names from the list of names provided to her.

-You may also like to read : 9 Quick Tips For Creating Personal Books For Children With Special Needs
+You may also like to read: 9 Quick Tips For Creating Personal Books For Children With Special Needs

-When dealing with a little complicated concepts, I try to not engage her into two/three tasks at one time, spelling these words would be a big task for her and at this juncture my goal was to just help her know the names.
+When dealing with a little complicated concepts, I try to not engage her in two/three tasks at one time, spelling these words would be a big task for her and at this juncture my goal was to just help her know the names.
 So I had put already written labels to make the process easy for her.

 See here.